 It is important to become familiar with how your breasts normally look and feel so that you are able to report any changes to your doctor.

-How are breast lumps evaluated?
+How are breast lumps diagnosed and evaluated?

 Most breast lumps are benign (not cancer).
 Proving that a lump is not cancer often involves imaging tests.
 One or more of the following imaging tests may be performed: